 “How do I submit good photos for my commission,” you ask?
 Here’s a handy dandy guide to follow.
 Please review the photo examples and their captions for guidance on what types of photos do and don’t work.
-The black and white angel used as a model is none other than my sweet mixed breed, Frank.
-He’s 15 years old and as frisky as ever!

 FRAME PHOTOS CORRECTLY.
 Avoid long shots.
 Ensure that whole of the body is framed with little background around it.
 This utilizes the full resolution of the picture.

 NO BAD ANGLES PLEASE!
 This is pretty self-explanatory.
 Haha!
 But seriously, please do not send photos of your pet being cradled in someone’s arms, sleeping, rolling on their back, swimming, etc., unless that’s how you want the painting to look.
 I’m a pretty darn good artist, but I can’t take a photo of your dog swimming and paint him/her in a front facing portrait.
 I need to see their shining faces!